muzzley/alljoyn-muzzley-connector/README.md

 # Info

-**This project has been deprecated in favor of the newer [The AllJoyn / Muzzley Gateway Connector](https://github.com/muzzley/alljoyn-muzzley-gateway-connector).**
+**This project has been deprecated in favor of the newer [AllJoyn / Muzzley Gateway Connector](https://github.com/muzzley/alljoyn-muzzley-gateway-connector).**

 # AllJoyn Muzzley Connector #